cevoaustralia/matrix_factorization_recommender/sam/README.md

 Then deploy the SAM-based Lambda with the following command (your profile name will be different too):

-`sam deploy --region ap-southeast-2 --profile Cevo-Dev.AWSFullAccountAdmin --no-confirm-changeset`
+`sam build && sam deploy --region ap-southeast-2 --profile Cevo-Dev.AWSFullAccountAdmin --no-confirm-changeset --parameter-overrides 'ParameterKey=BestModel,ParameterValue=mf-recommender-2023-07-09-12-25-43.pkl'`